The CITE Framework: Get Pakistani Businesses Referenced in AI Mode

 Author entity.
 Content attributed to a named author with verifiable expertise — a real LinkedIn profile, published articles, industry speaking — receives higher citation weight than anonymous or brand-only attribution.

-Moz’s 2026 guide on AI visibility establishes that topical authority — demonstrating deep, comprehensive coverage of a focused subject area — outweighs individual page optimization.
+Topical authority — demonstrating deep, comprehensive coverage of a focused subject area — is still more useful than one-off page optimization.
 A website with 20 pages covering every aspect of “ecommerce payment integration in Pakistan” will be cited more often than a website with one excellent page on the same topic.

 The trust signal layer is where most Pakistani businesses fall short.
 Content is written for keyword matching, not for AI citation selection.
 Pages lack original data, named entities, and source attribution.
 The AI engine finds a competitor’s page with richer trust signals and cites that instead.